FRC-Processing-Lessons/Lesson_1_Main_Loop_Control/README.md

 8. Instance methods
 9. Static methods

-This will be taught under the Processing framework for easy visualization.
+This series will be taught using the Processing framework for easy visualization.